The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Dependence of clustering on different effects

 The dependence of clustering with the halo finder used to identify virialized systems in the simulation is shown in Fig.~\ref{app:A1} for the BDM \citep{1997astro.ph.12217K,Riebe11} and RockStar \citep{RockStar} codes.
-As an example we select all (sub)haloes present in the Multidark simulation at $z=0$ with V$_{\rm max}>300$ km s$^{-1}$ and V$_{\rm max}>350$ km s$^{-1}$ in order to compute the real-space correlation function of the resulting halo catalogs.
-As can be seen in the figure the convergence between both halo finders is remarkable; for small ($\lesssim 1$ $h^{-1}\;{\rm Mpc}$) and large ($\gtrsim 70$ $h^{-1}\;{\rm Mpc}$) scales the difference in power is typically $\sim 10$\%.
+As an example we select all (sub)haloes present in the Multidark simulation at $z=0$ with V$_{\rm max}>300$ km s$^{-1}$ and V$_{\rm max}>350$ km s$^{-1}$ in order to compute the real-space correlation function of the resulting halo catalogues.
+As can be seen in the figure the convergence between both halo finders is remarkable; for small (i.e., $\sim0.5$--$1\,h^{-1}\,\Mpc$) and large (i.e., $\gtrsim 70\,h^{-1}\,\Mpc$) scales the differences in power are typically of the order of $10\%$.